nodeGame/nodegame-mturk/README.md

 ## Config

 Create file `conf/mturk.conf.js` using the template in the same directory.

-Remember to specify: your Mturk API keys, and any additional options to correctly load your results file (Important!
+Things you need to specify:

+- your Mturk API keys.

+Things you might want to specify:

+- change the names of the configuration fields to match the names of headers in your results file (Important!
 AMT default separator is ;).
+- add a filter function to skip items that should not be processed
+- add auto-approve
+- add reason for bonus

 ## Examples